datacats/datacats/README.md

 # datacats

-Easy CKAN development and deployment
+CKAN Data Catalog Development Tools built on Docker

 datacats uses Docker to give you fully self-contained CKAN dev environments on any platform, along with a command to deploy that exact environment to the cloud.